 I hope you found these 11 reasons why you don’t belong and tips to gain a sense of belonging helpful.
 It’s normal to feel like you don’t belong and the reasons may range from having a different mindset to relocating every few months.

-And it’s okay to feel this way every once in a while, but if the feeling lingers even when you’re surrounded by people you know, then it’s time to seek help.
+And it’s okay to feel this way every once in a while, but if the feeling lingers even when you’re surrounded by people you know, then it’s time to ask for support.

 You can use simple tools to help you know yourself better so you can feel like you belong in your own skin, such as journaling, becoming more aware, accepting who you are, being more mindful, giving yourself compassion, meeting new people, and getting professional help.